 • Are you chasing your first high?
 Do you need more in order to get high?
 Developing a tolerance is another sign that you are addicted.

-What are the Consequences of Using Crystal Meth?
+What are the Consequences of Meth Addiction?

 Physical, psychological and legal consequences to using crystal meth are significant and happen frighteningly quickly.
 Physical deterioration can be severe, with impacts on nearly every body system: skin, bones, heart, blood vessels, lungs, etc. Psychological impacts are also significant, with psychosis often occurring and continuing after drug use has stopped.
 All the amphetamines are very hard on the body and cause damage quickly, but crystal meth, due to its street manufacture and the potential for contamination, can be even more damaging.